The Confederate flag continues to generate controversy and impassioned debates with implications for the First Amendment.

 Court rejects case that Confederate flag display violated constitutional rights

-Coleman, an African American, alleged that the use of the Confederate battle flag emblem in the state flag violated his right to equal protection under the Fourteenth Amendment and his right of free expression under the First Amendment.
-The Fourteenth Amendment argument focused on the exclusionary message that Coleman asserted the flag sent to him as an African American; he held that it represented the state’s segregationist history and slavery.
+Coleman, an African American, alleged that the use of the Confederate battle flag emblem in the state flag violated his right to equal protection under the 14th Amendment and his right of free expression under the First Amendment.
+The 14th Amendment argument focused on the exclusionary message that Coleman asserted the flag sent to him as an African American; he held that it represented the state’s segregationist history and slavery.
 The First Amendment argument focused on the flag as symbolic speech.
 Coleman proffered that, as a citizen, he was being forced to represent a position that he found morally repugnant.

 The court focused most of its attention on the equal protection argument ultimately dismissing it.
 It also rejected the First Amendment argument, on the ground that the display of the flag did not compel the individual affirmatively to acknowledge the message represented by the flag.
 Had the state, however, required Coleman to display the flag on his license plate, it would have run afoul of the First Amendment.